 If you want to convert a field into an orchard, plant some hardy nitrogen-fixing species like sea buckthorn, locust trees, or russian olive first.

 A more mature tree is best mulched with a thick layer of wood chips.
-It will mimic the forest floor, and help the tree to stay moist and the fungi that the tree benefits from develop better.
+It will mimic the forest floor, and help the tree to stay moist, and the fungi that the tree benefits from develop better.

-Planting fruit tree
+Planting a fruit tree

-Personally, as we covered in part one, we prefer bare root trees.
-Those are usually young trees that are surely not root bound in a pot and have the best survival rate.
+Personally, as we covered in part one, we prefer bare-root trees.
+Those are usually young trees that are surely not root-bound in a pot and have the best survival rate.

 For all trees, you need a hole that is bigger than the plug, bare-root ball, or pot.

-There is a saying that for a $5 tree you need a $50 hole.
+There is a saying that for a $5 tree, you need a $50 hole.
 Two things are very true for this statement.
 For one a smaller, read cheaper tree, is better than a more mature tree, and also the hole or planting is very important.

-When planting bare-root trees protect the roots from drying out.
+When planting bare-root trees, protect the roots from drying out.
 A cooler box is a great way to keep the tree out of sunlight and wind.
 Have the hole and water ready.
-If you can, choose an overcast day, or plant in the evening.
+If you can, choose an overcast day or plant in the evening.

 Plant the tree and fill the hole with 2/3 existing soil and 1/3 peat moss, pine bark compost, or other humus soil conditioner.